JohnathonNow/WebPortfolio-Hugo/content/projects/consistency/index.md

 In the PRAM, Processor, Causal, and Sequential consistency models, the other 3 machines will all see the value "good" when they read "data", because they all see the order of the write operations from machine number 0 in the same order.
 In the Local and Cache consistency models, however, they can see "bad", "good", or even undefined for the value of "data", since they don't necessarily see the writes from machine number 0 in the order machine 0 actually did them.
+Note that a different program might work differently with different models.
+[Here](https://johnwesthoff.com/projects/consistency/?pb=60da9c2a5b81f60d073e37c2) is a program that works under Cache, Processor, Causal, and Sequential consistency but not Local or PRAM consistency - if you run it several times with either of those consistency models you will see that machine 3 occasionally reads a value other than 3 for "step" which doesn't make sense, but that doesn't break the rules of those models.

 The order of the which machine gets to make progress and when is randomized every time you press the run button, so you might want to press the button multiple times to see how the results cange.
 You can also play